Chase H.Q.: Home releases

 Stage 1 in the Atari ST version of Chase H.Q.
 The Player's black Porsche 928 accelerates past 300 km/h while an on-screen arrow marks the criminals' vehicle up ahead.

 Ocean Software released versions of the game for the ZX Spectrum, Amstrad CPC, Commodore 64, Commodore Amiga and Atari ST in December 1989.
 The MSX version was released in February 1990 only in Spain, roughly one month later after the launch of the rest of Ocean's versions in that market.

 Taito produced conversions (known as Taito Chase H.Q.) for the Family Computer (1989), Game Boy (1990), Master System (1990), TurboGrafx-16 (1990) and Game Gear (1991).
 In 1992, it was released on the Sega Genesis as Chase H.Q.
 II (known as Super H.Q. in Japan), with some minor changes, including alternative player vehicles.

 In December 1990, the game was included on the Wheels Of Fire compilation, which also featured Hard Drivin, Power Drift and Turbo OutRun on the Commodore 64.
 In June 1991, the game was released on the Power Up compilation, which also featured also on the C64 Altered Beast, Turrican, Rainbow Islands and X-Out.

 In 1991, the game was released for the FM Towns.

 In 1993, Taito released Super Chase H.Q. (known in Japan as Super H.Q.
 Criminal Chaser) for the Super NES.
 Unlike other home versions, it is played in first person perspective and is based upon Super Chase: Criminal Termination rather than the original Chase H.Q.
 Gameplay is modeled on the original with some aspects of S.C.I. incorporated.
 A PAL version of Super Chase H.Q. was released exclusively in Australia in 1993 by Mattel (Nintendo's ANZ distributor until 1994) and re-released by Nintendo Australia thereafter.
 There is also a Super Chase H.Q. for the Game Boy, which was released exclusively in North America, in 1994.
 The game is similar to the Game Boy's Taito Chase H.Q.
 (1991).

 In 1996, Taito released an emulation of the arcade original for the Sega Saturn in Japan, bundled together with Special Criminal Investigation on one disc.

 In 1999, Chase H.Q.: Secret Police was released for the Game Boy Color.

 In July 2008, the TurboGrafx-16 version of the game was re-released on the Wii Virtual Console.

-A spin-off was released in 1989 titled Crime City.
-The game play deviates from the traditional third-person driving and is instead a side scrolling type shooter.